-2.45 Green infrastructure includes parks, playing fields, trees, allotments and private gardens.
+2.47.
+Green infrastructure includes parks, playing fields, trees, allotments, and private gardens.
 Open spaces and biodiversity have an important role in mitigating the effects of climate change and the Council will protect and enhance green and blue infrastructure and opportunities for nature conservation and biodiversity through the planning process.
 Making space for nature is a key aim, and the Council will work to "retrofit" ecology into the built environment.
 Residents and businesses can help with small actions such as keeping plants on a balcony can attract pollinators such as butterflies and bees.
 Installing a garden pond can also be beneficial to nature.

-2.46 Green infrastructure provides wide-ranging climate resilience and benefits, notably - managing overheating and improving local microclimates through cooling, sustainable drainage, and improved air quality.
+2.48.
+Green infrastructure provides wide-ranging climate resilience and benefits, notably - managing overheating and improving local microclimates through cooling, sustainable drainage, and improved air quality.
 Protection and provision of new 'blue' infrastructure such as raingardens, lakes and ponds can also achieve these benefits.

-2.47 Urban Greening Factor (UGF) - The London Plan policy G5 provides an Urban Greening Factor (UGF) model to calculate the appropriate provision of urban greening in new developments.
+2.49.
+Urban Greening Factor (UGF) - The London Plan policy G5 provides an Urban Greening Factor (UGF) model to calculate the appropriate provision of urban greening in new developments.
 Green and brown roofs, street trees, and additional vegetation are likely to be the most appropriate measures of achieving more urban greening because of the heavily built-up character of the borough.

-2.48 Biodiversity Net Gain (BNG) Biodiversity Net Gain (BGN) is a national and London Plan policy approach to delivering measurable improvements for biodiversity by securing delivery of enhanced habitats in new developments.
+2.50.
+Biodiversity Net Gain (BNG) - Biodiversity Net Gain (BGN) is a national and London Plan policy approach to delivering measurable improvements for biodiversity by securing delivery of enhanced habitats in new developments.

-KP15 Key Principles - What You MUST Do
+KPC16 - Key Principles - What You MUST Do

-Include urban greening as a fundamental element of site and building design, and by incorporating measures such as high-quality landscaping (including trees), green roofs, green walls, and nature-based sustainable drainage.
+- Include urban greening as a fundamental element of site and building design, and by incorporating measures such as high-quality landscaping (including trees), green roofs, green walls, and nature-based sustainable drainage. - Riverside developments should enhance river related biodiversity and avoid, minimise or mitigate significant adverse impacts.

-Submit an assessment showing the UGF score.
+• Submit an assessment showing the UGF score.
 Higher standards are required for residential development.
-Aim to exceed the target UGF score of 0.4 in residential developments, and 0.3 in commercial developments.
+Align with the London Plan Policy G5 recommended target UGF score of 0.4 in residential developments, and 0.3 in commercial developments.